 In 1986, the Club lost its meeting room in the bank and moved to the Village Hall in Doylestown, Ohio.
-The Club now meets at the Gene Daniels Community Center in Doylestown on the second Tuesday of each month from 6:30 to 9:30 PM.
+The Club now meets at the Gene Daniels Community Center in Doylestown on the second Tuesday of each month.

-Of the original 18 members, several are still active in the Club, which has now grown to over 150 members.
+From this 18 the membership continues to grow.
 The club offers life memberships as well as junior memberships to encourage younger members to develop an interest in knife collecting.
 WRCA has issued yearly club knives since its inception, as well as anniversary knives to commemorate each fifth year anniversary of the founding of the Club.